-Probationary status is indicated on the student's transcript.
+Probationary status is indicated on the student's transcript and is determined at the end of fall and spring semesters only.
+A student placed on academic probation at the end of spring semester will be eligible for removal no sooner than the end of the following fall semester.
 Exemptions to any of the restrictions may be granted only by the Academic Policies and Standards Committee or its representatives.